Sowing Timeline for vegetables

-These dates are distilled from decades of trial and error in my gardens, where my results have highlighted best timings for best results.
+From decades of trial and error in my gardens, where results have revealed the timings for top results.

 Sowing and planting